-The length of the program is 18 months, at a minimum.
+The length of the program is a minimum of 12 months.
 The program is divided into an orientation phase and three treatment phases.
-The phases are a way to monitor the participant's progress, motivation and performance.
-The participant's progress through the phases is based on their compliance with the Mental Health Docket requirements, Court Services Plan, and treatment plans.
+The phases are a way to monitor the participant's progress, motivation, and performance.
+The participant's progress through the phases is based on his or her compliance with the terms of supervision and the treatment plan.
 Each participant will progress differently.
 Phases are not based solely on preset timelines.
-They are designed to build upon the skills acquired in the previous stage allowing the participants to effectively manage their mental illness (and chemical addiction, if applicable) and fostering stable, independent living.
-Each participant will have a Court Services Plan that the probation officer, docket coordinator, and the participant will sign after the participant has completed specific requirements for each phase.
+They are designed to build upon the skills acquired in the previous stage, allowing participants to effectively manage their substance addiction and fostering stable, independent living.
+Each participant will have a Court Services Plan (Appendix D) that the probation officer, docket coordinator, and the participant will sign after they have completed specific requirements for each phase.